algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

     2:  "No Power"
     3:  "OverHeating"
     4:  "OverCooling"
-    5:  "Low Battery"
-    6:  "Sensor is broken"
+    5:  "Sensor is broken"
-    7:  "Device not connected"
+    6:  "Device not connected"
-    8:  "LoRa is not responding"
+    7:  "LoRa is not responding"
     ```

 ## 1.e.
 Out of scope